xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 </div>

-### Seeing the Data Before It Goes To Influxdb
+### Seeing the Data Before It Goes To InfluxDB

-Since we configure a "dump" file in the ```[mymetrics]``` output stage above, Pipeline will dump a local copy of the data it posts to influxdb into a text file in the Line Protocol format.
-This is a good way to confirm that Pipeline is receiving data from the router and parsing it with a ```metrics.json``` entry.
+Since we configure a "dump" file in the ```[mymetrics]``` output stage above, Pipeline will dump a local copy of the data it posts to InfluxDB into a text file in the Line Protocol format.
+This is a good way to confirm that Pipeline is receiving data from the router and parsing it with a valid ```metrics.json``` entry.

 {% capture "output" %}
 ```